 enhanced Global service.

 Q. What support will there be for those used to the old service in transitioning to the new service?

 A. There is a comprehensive ‘transition guide’ available to assist your transition to the new service in addition

 to an online video tour, Help pages and our regular webinar support.

-Q. Will my school be able to subscribe to both told old Digimap for Schools service as well as the new Global service.
+Q. Will my school be able to subscribe to both the old Digimap for Schools service as well as the new Global service?

 A. No. It will not be possible to subscribe to both new and old versions.